What is Mirena?

 Tell your healthcare provider right away if you have any of these signs of PID: long-lasting or heavy bleeding, unusual vaginal discharge, low abdominal (stomach area) pain, painful sex, chills, fever, genital lesions or sores.

 - Perforation.
 Mirena may go into the wall of the uterus (become embedded) or go through the wall of the uterus.
 This is called perforation.
 If this occurs, Mirena may no longer prevent pregnancy.
 If perforation occurs, Mirena may move outside the uterus and can cause internal scarring, infection, or damage to other organs, and you may need surgery to have Mirena removed.
 Excessive pain or vaginal bleeding during placement of Mirena, pain or bleeding that gets worse after placement, or not being able to feel the threads may happen with perforation.
-The risk of perforation is increased if Mirena is inserted while you are breastfeeding.
+The risk of perforation is increased if Mirena is inserted while you are breastfeeding, or if you have recently given birth.

 - Expulsion.
 Mirena may come out by itself.
 This is called expulsion.
 Excessive pain or vaginal bleeding during placement of Mirena, pain or bleeding that gets worse after placement, or not being able to feel the threads may happen with expulsion.
 You may become pregnant if Mirena comes out.
-If you think that Mirena has come out, use a backup birth control method like condoms and spermicide and call your healthcare provider.
+If you think that Mirena has come out, avoid intercourse or use a non-hormonal back-up birth control (such as condoms and spermicide) and call your healthcare provider.
+The risk of expulsion is increased with insertion right after delivery or second-trimester abortion.

 Common side effects of Mirena include:

-- Missed Menstrual Periods.
+- Missed menstrual periods.
 About 2 out of 10 women stop having periods after 1 year of Mirena use.
 If you have any concerns that you may be pregnant while using Mirena, do a urine pregnancy test and call your healthcare provider.
 If you do not have a period for 6 weeks during Mirena use, call your healthcare provider.
-When Mirena is removed, your menstrual periods will come back.
+When Mirena is removed, your menstrual periods should return.

 Other common side effects include: